K6 Math Logo

 For a triangle to be equiangular, it MUST have three angles 60 degrees in measurement.
 This also tells us, that any equilateral-triangle, no matter its size always has three angles with a measurement of 60 degrees.

-Go here for more K6 Geometry information.
+Go here for more great Basic Geometry Help and Worksheets.